Patternmaster: Plot

 The novel begins with the Patternmaster, Rayal, in bed with Jansee, his lead wife and sister.
-For a year, there have been no major attacks from the "Clayarks"; mutated humans the Patternists have been in constant battle against.
-Rayal and Jansee have two sons, Teray, the youngest, who is away at Redhill School, and Coransee.
+For a year, there have been no major attacks from the "Clayarks", mutated humans the Patternists have been in constant battle against.
+Rayal and Jansee have two sons: Teray, the youngest, who is away at Redhill School, and Coransee.
 Patternists can connect with their children telepathically, and Jansee is concerned about her sons.
 To check on them, she thinks of sending a 'mute', a human without paranormal powers.
 Rayal disagrees, leading the couple to argue.
-Aside from Jansee, Rayal killed all of his siblings to become Patternmaster, and to lead the telepathic race through the powerful connections between the Patternists, known as the Pattern.
+Aside from Jansee, Rayal killed all of his siblings to become Patternmaster and lead the telepathic race through the powerful connections between the Patternists, known as the Pattern.
 The peaceful year ends as the Clayarks attack the Patternists.
 They shoot and kill Jansee and greatly injure Rayal, who then has to use his powers to save his own life instead of killing the Clayarks.

 Many years later, Teray leaves the Redhill School with his wife, Iray.
-As the couple is leaving, they encounter two Patternists; Joachim, a Housemaster whom Teray is apprenticed to, and Jer, an outsider.
-The two inform Teray of the recent Clayark raid, and tell him of their plans to visit Coransee on their way to Joachim's house.
+As the couple is leaving, they encounter two Patternists: Joachim, a Housemaster to whom Teray is apprenticed, and Jer, an outsider.
+The two inform Teray of the recent Clayark raid and tell him of their plans to visit Coransee on their way to Joachim's House.
 Coransee challenges Teray and tries to read his thoughts.
-Although apprentices cannot legally be traded, Coransee negotiates with Joachim to trade the talented artist Laro, for Teray—who is revealed to be Coransee's brother.
+Although apprentices cannot legally be traded, Coransee negotiates with Joachim to trade the talented artist Laro for Teray—who is revealed to be Coransee's brother.
 At dinner, the couple learns that the deal has been successful and that Teray will be an outsider.
 Outsiders cannot be married or have children and do not control where they live.
 Joachim promises to try to fix the situation.